Snowflake-Labs/SC.DDLExportScripts/SQLServer/doc/usage_guide.md

 ## Description

-sc-sqlexport-export is a simple tool to help you to export SQLServer code so it can be upgraded to SnowFlake using the SnowConvert Tool.
+`sc-sqlserver-export` is a simple tool to help you to export SQLServer code so it can be upgraded to SnowFlake using the SnowConvert Tool.

-The sc-sqlexport-export can be used to generate extraction scripts that can be run to generate data definition language (DDL) for database objects in SQLServer.
+The `sc-sqlserver-export` can be used to generate extraction scripts that can be run to generate data definition language (DDL) for database objects in SQLServer.

 Those output scripts can then be used as an input for the [SnowConvert Tool](https://www.mobilize.net/products/database-migrations/snowconvert)